-We have acted as counsel to Aethlon Medical, Inc., a Nevada corporation (the "Company"), in connection with the Registration Statement on Form S-1 of the Company originally filed with the U.S. Securities and Exchange Commission (the "Commission") on December 31, 2014 and as amended by the Post-Effective Amendments to Registration Statement on Form S-1 filed on July 14, 2015 and July 20, 2016 (as amended from time to time, the "Registration Statement").
+We have acted as counsel to Aethlon Medical, Inc., a Nevada corporation (the "Company"), in connection with the Registration Statement on Form S-1 of the Company originally filed with the U.S. Securities and Exchange Commission (the "Commission") on July 24, 2015 and as amended by the Post-Effective Amendment to Registration on Form S-1 filed on July 22, 2016 (as amended from time to time, the "Registration Statement").
 The Registration Statement was filed with the Commission under the Securities Act of 1933, as amended (the "Securities Act").
-The Registration Statement relates to the sale or resale of up to 275,000 shares of Common Stock of the Company, \$0.001 par value, that may be obtained upon the exercise of warrants issued by the Company (the "Warrants" and, such shares of Common Stock, the "Warrant Shares").
-The Warrant Shares are referred to herein as the "Securities."
+The Registration Statement relates to the sale or resale of (i) up to 301,418 shares of Common Stock of the Company, \$0.001 par value, and (ii) up to 746,657 shares of the Company's Common Stock that may be obtained upon the exercise of warrants issued by the Company (the "Warrants" and, such shares of Common Stock, the "Warrant Shares").
+The Common Stock and the Warrant Shares are referred to herein as the "Securities."